painch-i/fast-wishes/documentation/wish-sheet.md

    ferait plaisir ?
 Couleur, taille, usage… 💌”.
 5. **Priorité** – three chips with one always selected: ⭐ Essentiel, 💡 Envie (default) and 🎲 Surprise.
-6. **Tag** – autocomplete allowing free text with suggestions (Maison, Cuisine, Sport, Lecture, Tech, Mode, Beauté, Jeux).
+6. **Tag** – autocomplete allowing free text with suggestions.
+   The suggestion list is sourced from the translation bundle and gracefully falls back to an empty list while the locale file loads (prevents runtime errors).

 Only the title is mandatory.
 On submit the sheet returns a `WishUI` object including `price_cents`, `price_is_approx`, `merchant_domain`,